 A GFCI uses a current transformer to detect the difference between the line current supplied to the load and the neutral current returning from the load.
 Ideally, this difference should be zero because both currents cancel.
 If there is a current differential, it becomes the input to a comparator within the GFCI, which changes states when the differential is around 6 mA.
 When the comparator changes states, it triggers a silicon-controlled rectifier, which disconnects the power from the output of the GFCI.

-GFCIs should be checked monthly by operating the pushbuttons on the front labeled "Test" and "Reset."
-In addition to checking for proper operation, monthly testing exercises the mechanical components of the receptacle.
-Simple GFCI testers are available for less than $15 or for less than $150 a high-quality industrial electrical tester can check for energized circuits, test ac and dc voltages, resistance, continuity, phase rotation between any two phases, and GFCIs.
+GFCIs should be checked monthly by operating the push-buttons on the front labeled "Test" and "Reset."
+In addition to checking for proper operation, monthly testing also makes sure the mechanical components of the receptacle are in working order.
+Simple GFCI testers are available for less than $15, or for less than $150, you can purchase a high-quality, industrial electrical tester can check for energized circuits, test AC and DC voltages, resistance, continuity, and phase rotation between any two phases and GFCIs.

-When a GFCI trips, there must be a reason.
-Instead of just resetting the GFCI, you also must investigate the cause of the trip.
+When a GFCI outlet keeps tripping, there must be a reason.
+Instead of just resetting the GFCI, you should also investigate the cause of the trip.

 Another name for a ground fault is leakage current.
 Although wiring insulation is designed to keep electricity in the conductor, all insulators have some conductivity.
 While not perfect, even air can be an insulator.
 Insulation conducts current through both electrically resistive and capacitive paths.
 If insulation is old or damaged its resistance is lower and leakage current could become substantial.
 The insulation protecting longer conductors has higher capacitance, which can cause even more leakage current.

 On GFCI-protected circuits, leakage current can cause unnecessary and intermittent tripping.
 When troubleshooting these intermittent "ghost" trips, sometimes looking for the leakage current culprit can be costly.
 When many pieces of equipment are operating on a circuit, the leakage current is cumulative and could be in the order of milliamps.
-Adding more equipment to a GFCI-protected circuit could trip the GFCI randomly, making the problem difficult to diagnose.
+Adding more equipment to a GFCI-protected circuit could cause a GFCI to trip randomly, making the problem difficult to diagnose.

 Test single-phase circuits by clamping the phase and neutral conductors.
 Test three-phase circuits by clamping around all phase conductors.
 If a neutral is present, clamp it too.
 The measured value will be any current flowing to ground.
 To measure the total leakage flowing to the intended ground connection, place the clamp around the ground conductor.